Sight Glass Maintenance Tips from L.J. Star Incorporated

 o If leaks are detected remove the unit from service immediately.

-o Once the gage has reached ambient pressure and temperature verify the torque value on the nuts.
+o Once the gauge has reached ambient pressure and temperature verify the torque value on the nuts.
 If the torque is correct, replace the gaskets.

 - Check the Sight Port for signs of internal or external corrosion.